anshultaak/Readme/README.md

 #  CFA-SRE-MONIKA - APP SERVICE

-each environment specific yaml file will be created under MONIKA_SYNTHETICS repo, e.g monika.prod.yml, monika.qa.yml
+Under the MONIKA_SYNTHETICS repository,  we need to create yml file containeing the required configurations specific to the environments e.g monika.prod.yml, monika.qa.yml

-Dockerfile should be there with the needful command, along with azure-pipeline.yml file
+Dockerfile should be there with the needful command, and another file present will be azure-pipeline.yml, where the CICD rules will be added to build and deploy the image.

-we fetch the base image under dockerfile as hyperjump/monika:latest monika.yml file will be copied under /config directory after copy, following command will be used under dockerfile:

-### Dockerfile content as follows:
+### Dockerfile content are as follows:

 ```
 FROM hyperjump/monika:latest